Updated: Feb 19

 About a month ago I got a call from George who is head of MSAR - Service Dogs.
 He called to ask me if I'd be open to the possibility of a different service dog who would be better able to suit all my needs and my active lifestyle in a busy city.

-He was expecting 3 labs/goldens that month to arrive from Israel, as part of MSAR's new partnership with DogSchool Israel.
+He was expecting 3 labs/goldens that month to arrive from Israel, as part of MSAR's new partnership.
 He explained these dogs would be able to do everything I needed and LOVE to retrieve, which is an essential task I require.
 He also explained to me that they were extremely confident and would be able to handle travelling with me, attend speaking engagements with me and just handle life in the big city exceptionally well.
 Toronto is A LOT for a dog to handle and even some of the best trained dogs and dogs who are raised here sometimes struggle to handle the stress of downtown and transit etc.

 We were on the fence for quite a while, because I'm prone to open wounds and infections and my mum is allergic to dogs(we live in the same house).
 At the end of the day(and after being offered one of these dogs two more times- never pressured, but had it thrown out there as an option) we decided we needed to do what would be best for my needs and said YES to one of the dogs from Israel!